 - Salt and pepper

 1 Choose a frying pan with a lid in which the angel hair nests will all tightly fit in a single layer (about 9 or 10-inches wide, depending on the brand of angel hair nests you use).
 In the pan, heat the oil until shimmering hot.
-Working in batches, fry the vermicelli on both sides in hot oil until golden brown in color.
+Working in batches, fry the vermicelli angel hair nests on both sides in the hot oil until golden brown in color.
 Remove from pan.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
 If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to the source recipe here on Simply Recipes.
 Thank you!